-The Authorization server and client MUST validate and sanitize any value received, and in particular, the value of the state and redirect_uri parameters.
+The Authorization server and client MUST sanitize (and validate when possible) any value received, in particular, the value of the state and redirect_uri parameters.

 10.15.
 Open Redirectors

 The authorization server authorization endpoint and the client redirection endpoint can be improperly configured and operate as open redirectors.
 An open redirector is an endpoint using a parameter to automatically redirect a user-agent to the location specified by the parameter value without any validation.